ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/monday/cluster.md

 The 'sacct' command is used to get accounting data for any job that has ever run, using the job ID.

-You can get more information about each command by typing "<command> --help" or by looking at [this summary page](https://slurm.schedmd.com/pdfs/summary.pdf).
+You can get more information about each command by typing "<command> \-\-help" or by looking at [this summary page](https://slurm.schedmd.com/pdfs/summary.pdf).

 ---